sIncerass/ELSA/README.md

    `en_jp dvd Test Accuracy: 0.8045`

-3. After detailed preprocessing of tweets and dataset decribed above, in order to train a new `sentence level` ELSA model, you can run the scripts in the elsa/ directory and change the `elsa_train.yaml` as you please.
+3. After detailed preprocessing of tweets and dataset decribed above, in order to train a new sentence representation of ELSA, you can run the scripts in the elsa/ directory and change the `elsa_train.yaml` as you please.

-   Furthermore, to train a new `document level` ELSA model, after collecting the sentence representation for each sentence in the docuement, you can modify the `mode: 'train'`in `elsa_doc.yaml` file and finetune your own model accordingly.
+   Furthermore, to train a new final sentiment classifier, after collecting the sentence representation for each sentence in the docuement, you can modify the `mode: 'train'`in `elsa_doc.yaml` file and finetune your own model accordingly.

 ## Dataset